 Questions about personal injury law in general?
 We have answers to some common client questions.

-What is the timeframe to file personal injury claims in court?
+What is the timeframe to file personal injury claims in a Bradenton court?

 Injured Floridians have four years to file their claims in the court of their respective counties, starting from the time they sustained an injury.
 If filing against city, county or government agencies, the time period decreases.
 There are exceptions to the four-year rule, namely if the injured person does not discover the injuries until later on.